ypradat/sigprofilerjulia/Readme.rst

 ----------------------

 The input to SigProfilerJulia consists of a tab-separated values (tsv) file containing the counts of each mutational type or channel each of the tumor samples.
-The amount and type of channels depend on the nature of the variants (ej single-nucleotide variants, double-substitutions or short-indels).
+The amount and type of channels depend on the nature of the variants (e.g. single-nucleotide variants, double-substitutions or short-indels).
 A single-nucleotide variant extraction typically relies on 96 channels (the trinucleotide context of the variant plus the alternate allele).

-We currently provide one script to create the 96-channel single-nucleotide variant in a fast way.
+We currently provide one script to create the 96-channel single-nucleotide variant count matrix in a easy and fast way.
 Please see further details and one example in the `preprocessing folder  <https://bitbucket.org/bbglab/sigprofilerjulia/src/master/preprocessing/>`_.
-Double-substitutions or indel channel creation is not yet implemented here, however please refer to `The mutational footprints of cancer therapies repository  <https://bitbucket.org/bbglab/mutfootprints/src/master/>`_ where building the corresponding counts matrices is implemented (and also how to postprocess the outputs).
+Double-substitutions or indel channel creation is not yet implemented here, however please refer to `The mutational footprints of cancer therapies repository  <https://bitbucket.org/bbglab/mutfootprints/src/master/>`_ where the assembly of the corresponding counts matrices is implemented (and also how to postprocess the outputs).

-We also provide two postprocessing scripts, which will help the user to decide the number of signatures active in the tumors, as well as finding similar signatures in COSMIC and plotting all the extracted profiles.
+We also provide two postprocessing scripts, which will help the user to decide the number of signatures active in the tumors, as well as finding similaries with signatures in COSMIC and plotting all the extracted profiles.
 Please see further details in the `postprocessing folder  <https://bitbucket.org/bbglab/sigprofilerjulia/src/master/postprocessing/>`_.

 |